FINDING YOUR LIFE PURPOSE

 Question 3: Was the life-changing event of living on the island simply the next phase in the story of his unfolding life plan?

 Scenario III: As an employee of an international company, Chuck was doing what he came here to do, but there was more he had agreed to.
-He was developing leadership skills, skills in managing others, skills at managing time, skills at relating to co-workers, supervisees, friends, and intimates.
-He was successful at his job – he accomplished his goals and he was competent, trustworthy, and reliable.
+He was developing leadership skills, including those in managing others, time management, and relationship-building with coworkers, supervisees, friends, and intimates.
+He was successful at his job – he accomplished his goals, and he was competent, trustworthy, and reliable.

 The truth was that Chuck had resisted taking on new skills and relationships in his previous incarnations, and he had asked for an intervention that would require him to make a radical departure from life circumstances that no longer offered his soul either challenge or excitement.
 However, he still wanted to polish his abilities to handle the challenges of high-level leadership demands, and so included those in the first part of his life.
-When the time came that he had achieved sufficient mastery, he wanted to be given an opportunity to step up to new life skills.
+When the time came for him to achieve sufficient mastery, he wanted to be allowed to step up to new life skills.
 And so it came to pass.

 When Chuck was finally returned to his former life, he had a medicine bag bursting with new skills and self-knowledge.
 With these hard-won and intrepid tools under his belt, his capacity to handle whatever life brought him had increased by magnitudes.
 Whether or not he had asked for training in new levels of mastery, he was nonetheless given a stark and unprecedented opportunity to do so.